 What should you look for when comparing EAM software solutions?

 The EAM software market is growing fast, predicted to increase from $5.1 billion in 2019 to $8.2 billion by 2024, according to a recent MarketsandMarkets forecast.
 Several factors are driving this demand, including the desire to maximize operational efficiency, and extend the useful life of assets.
-Considering the growing number of EAM solutions available and the cost of the investment, it’s more important than ever to choose the right one.
+Considering the growing number of solutions available and the cost of the investment, it’s more important than ever to choose the top EAM software.

 Here are a few of the most important factors to consider when comparing EAM software.

 The advancement of artificial intelligence and Internet of Things (IoT) sensor technologies are driving smarter asset maintenance.
 While scheduling preventive maintenance can significantly reduce equipment downtime and costly repairs, the ability to predict when a machine might fail is even better.

 To ensure the EAM software you choose can keep up with these emerging technologies, look for a solution that integrates with sensors.

 Is it cloud-based software?